 Be tough, yes, but also be smart!
 We get better as cyclists through a combination of focused specific workouts that address certain aspects of our fitness in a progressive and periodised fashion, in combination with endurance rides that enhance our aerobic fitness AND allow us to recover!
 Bottom line: use group rides when they can truly HELP YOU as a cyclist, and avoid them at every other time.

 Adjust Your Base Training to the Type of Cyclist You Are

-I hope that you have a better understanding on the importance of base training.
-The key notes are:
+I hope that you have a better understanding of the importance of base training.
+The keynotes are: